Is he an adult or senior exhibiting lethargy and joint discomfort?

 is the third most common clinical sign of dog arthritis.
 How many times do you see a geriatric dog not get up when the owner calls?
 Or, how many times do you see an older dog slip and slide all over the place when trying to rise?

-This behavior occurs because of the pain caused by trying to flex and extend the joints in order to get up from a sitting to standing position.
+This behavior occurs because of the pain caused by trying to flex and extend the joints in order to get up from a sitting to a standing position.

 Dogs try and try but just can’t muster the strength nor tolerate the pain to perform this once simple movement.
 The inability to rise occurs more frequently in geriatric dogs with multiple arthritic joints.
 The back, specifically the lumbosacral joint, is also frequently affected.